mdragoss/flask-cv-back/README.md

 ```

 To run cli is possible in the following way
-a.
-To listing a all commands can run
+- To listing a all commands can run
 ```sh
 flask --app src/app commands
 ```

-b.
-To run one single command is possible in the following way
+- To run one single command is possible in the following way
 ```sh
 flask --app src/app commands experience
 ```